Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 As you might guess by tasting it, most cheesecake also contains quite a bit of sugar and fat.
 Humans know that we should limit the amount of these foods that we eat and the same is true for cats.

 The other problem with cheesecake is the fat content.
 Healthy adult cats require a moderate amount of fat in their diet but too much can be a concern.
-Like eating sugar, consuming high-fat foods can cause your cat to gain too much weight.
+Like eating sugar, consuming high-fat foods can cause your cat to get stomach upset or gain too much weight.
 Obesity in cats increases their risk for many medical conditions, including cancer, arthritis, high blood pressure, and heart disease.

 Toxic Ingredients You May Find In Cheesecake